Updated: 2 days ago

-There is a lot of differing advice out there but I thought I would share my own Top Tips, largely based on experience for how to make the process of saying goodbye to the dummy easier.
+There is a lot of differing advice out there but I thought I would share my own tips, largely based on experience, for how to make the process of saying goodbye to the dummy easier.

 Keep it out of reach

 If you have dummies lying about all over the house, your child will likely keep using them, so the more time they don't have the dummy the easier it will be to say goodbye.
 Try keeping them for sleep time only.

 As with most things, the sooner you do it the easier it will be.
 Toddlers are extremely strong - willed creatures and so waiting until they are over a year old could be a lot harder.